Variance Inference Beyond the Sandwich for Asymptotically Linear Estimators with Second-Order Remainders: Finite-Sample Variance Decomposition

-\begin{remark}[Constancy as a Diagnostic] Proposition~\ref{prop:gap}(c) provides a clean diagnostic: if the empirical variance ratio $\VarSand / \widehat{\mathrm{Var}}_{\mathrm{emp}}$ is approximately constant across increasing sample sizes, the estimator is operating at or near the product-rate boundary.
+\begin{remark}[Constancy as a Diagnostic] Proposition~\ref{prop:gap}(c) suggests a practical diagnostic: if the empirical variance ratio $\VarSand / \widehat{\mathrm{Var}}_{\mathrm{emp}}$ is approximately constant across increasing sample sizes, the estimator is operating at or near the product-rate boundary.
 If the ratio decays toward 1, the nuisance estimators are achieving superparametric rates and the sandwich is recovering.
 This diagnostic is directly observable from simulation output and requires no knowledge of the remainder structure.
-In the SA-TMLE application, the ratio is $\approx 0.63$ (equivalently, $\VarSand$ is $\approx 63\%$ of the empirical variance) and is constant across $J \in \{10, 100\}$, confirming near-boundary operation. \end{remark}
+In the application of \citet[Table~1]{li2026core}, the ratio is about $0.63$ (equivalently, $\VarSand$ is about $63\%$ of the empirical variance) and remains stable across cluster counts, confirming near-boundary operation. \end{remark}

 \begin{remark}[When the Cross Term Is Non-Negligible] The cross term $2\,\mathrm{Cov}(\bar{D}_n, \Rrem)$ can be positive or negative depending on the correlation structure between the influence-function term and the remainder.
 In the SA-TMLE setting with CV-TMLE cross-fitting, the out-of-fold construction makes $\bar{D}_n$ and $\Rrem$ approximately independent, so the cross term is $\oP(n^{-1})$ and the dominant missing component is $\mathrm{Var}(\Rrem)$ alone.
 Without cross-fitting, the cross term can be substantial and of either sign. \end{remark}